A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Free-boundary Grad-Shafranov solver

-\paragraph*{Line integral approach} A more efficient approach that only computes a line integral was proposed in~\cite{hagenow1975}.
+where the source is given by $\tilde J_{\phi}(R,Z)=J_{\phi}(R,\psi^{\rm old})$.
+A more efficient approach that only computes a line integral was proposed in~\cite{hagenow1975}.
 It involves solving the elliptic problem with the same source term but a homogenous boundary condition,

 Integrating the following identity